bret99/vimrc_4_dev/README.md

 After all vim plugins installed one should cd YouCompleteMe directory and run:
 1. ./install.py --clangd-completer;
-2. ./install.py --go-completer;
-3. set background value to dark/light in line 42 in .vimrc file ("dark" as default).
+2. set background value to dark/light in line 42 in .vimrc file ("dark" as default).

 After that value USER in 85 line in .vimrc file should be substituted for actual one.